joelfiddes/cv-markdown/index.md

 ## Core competences
 `Technical`
-Land-surface modelling and model development with focus on mountain environments
+Land-surface modelling and model development with focus on mountain environments.

 Environmental analysis using climate data and other large datasets.